Isha-Kamone/iot-2day-workshop/Day-1/Exp4_LDR/README.md

-# Exp 1: ADC Interfacing
+# Exp 4: ADC Interfacing

 ### Aim

-To print the values of ADC in Serial Monitor
+Print the values of LDR on Serial Monitor

 ---